Tamara Mascara

-Tamara Mascara (born 15 November 1987) is an Austrian DJ, fashion designer, presenter and one of the best known Austrian drag queens.
+Tamara Mascara is the stage name of Raphael Massaro (born 15 November 1987), is an Austrian DJ, fashion designer, presenter and one of the best-known Austrian drag queens.

 Early life

 Tamara Mascara grew up in Vienna, Austria.
-At an early age she took ballet training at the Vienna State Opera.
+At an early age, she took ballet training at the Vienna State Opera.
 Later she graduated from a fashion school at the Schloss Hetzendorf.